Summer Writing Camps

 If your child is entering grades 3-8 and struggles with writing or is reluctant to write, Writing Matters, our one-week program, would be a good fit.

-My child will be entering Kindergarten in September of 2013.
+My child will be entering Kindergarten in Fall of 2014.
 Is he or she eligible to participate?

 We generally accept students who have already completed kindergarten; however, if you believe your child is ready for Writing Camp, you may discuss it with the Writing Camp Coordinator and individual situations will be considered.